| In the last quarter of 1997, I taught object-oriented

 project teams often experience difficulty in understanding where

+the analysis and design boundary is.
 Even though I teach an iterative and incremental process, a requirements

 review and a design review must be included at some logical point.